-In our opinion the Disclosure Statement of the Bank and the Banking Group on pages 4 to 76 (excluding the supplemental information):
+In our opinion the Disclosure Statement of the Banking Group on pages 3 to 66 (excluding supplementary information):

-- a. complies with generally accepted accounting practice in New Zealand; - b. complies with International Financial Reporting Standards; and - c. gives a true and fair view of the financial position as at 30 September 2014 and of their financial performance and cash flows for the year ended on that date.
+- a. complies with generally accepted accounting practice in New Zealand; - b. complies with International Financial Reporting Standards; and - c. presents fairly, in all material respects, the financial position as at 30 September 2015 and of their financial performance and cash flows for the year ended on that date.

-Opinion on Supplementary Information
+Opinion on supplementary information

-In our opinion, the supplementary information that is required to be disclosed in accordance with Schedules 4, 7, 13, 14, 15 and 17 of the Order, and is included within notes 13, 14, 26, 27, 29 and 34 of the Disclosure Statement:
+In our opinion, the supplementary information (excluding supplementary information relating to Capital Adequacy) that is required to be disclosed in accordance with Schedules 4, 7, 13, 14, 15 and 17 of the Order, and is included within notes 13, 17, 28, 30 and 34 of the Disclosure Statement:

-- a. has been prepared, in all material respects, in accordance with the guidelines issued pursuant to section 78(3) of the Reserve Bank of New Zealand Act 1989 and any Conditions of Registration; - b. is in accordance with the books and records of the Bank and Banking Group; and - c. fairly states the matters to which it relates in accordance with those Schedules.
+a. has been prepared, in all material respects, in accordance with the guidelines issued pursuant to section 78(3) of the Reserve Bank of New Zealand Act 1989 and any conditions of registration;

+- b. is in accordance with the books and records of the Banking Group in all material respects; and - c. fairly states the matters to which it relates in accordance with those Schedules.

-Report on Supplementary Information Relating to Capital Adequacy
+Report on supplementary information relating to Capital Adequacy

-We have reviewed the Supplementary Information relating to Capital Adequacy, as disclosed in note 26 of the Disclosure Statement for the year ended 30 September 2014.
+We have reviewed the supplementary information relating to Capital Adequacy information, as disclosed in note 28 of the Disclosure Statement for the year ended 30 September 2015.

-Directors' Responsibility for the Supplementary Information Relating to Capital Adequacy
+Directors' responsibility for the supplementary information relating to Capital Adequacy

-The Directors are responsible for the preparation of Supplementary Information relating to Capital Adequacy that is required to be disclosed under Schedule 11 of the Order.
+The Directors are responsible for the preparation of supplementary information relating to Capital Adequacy that is required to be disclosed under Schedule 11 of the Order and prepared in accordance with the Capital Adequacy Framework (internal models based approach) (BS2B) and described in note 28 of the Disclosure Statement.

-Auditor's Responsibility
+Auditor's responsibility

 Our responsibility is to express an opinion on the supplementary information relating to Capital Adequacy based on our review.
-We conducted our review in accordance with the review engagement standard RS-1 Statement of Review Engagement Standards issued by the External Reporting Board.
-Those standards require that we comply with ethical requirements and plan and perform the review to obtain limited assurance about whether the supplementary information relating to Capital Adequacy is, in all material respects:
+We conducted our review in accordance with NZ SRE 2410 Review of Financial Statements Performed by the Independent Auditor of the Entity issued by the New Zealand External Board.
+As the auditor of the Banking Group, NZ SRE 2410 requires that we comply with the ethical requirements relevant to the audit of the annual financial statements and plan and perform the review to obtain limited assurance about whether the supplementary information relating to Capital Adequacy information is, in all material respects:

-- a. prepared in accordance with the Bank's Conditions of Registration; - b. prepared in accordance with the Bank's internal models for credit risk and operational risk as accredited by the Reserve Bank of New Zealand; and - c. disclosed in accordance with Schedule 11 of the Order.
+- a. prepared in accordance with the Bank's conditions of registration; - b. prepared in accordance with the Bank's internal models for credit risk and operational risk as accredited by the Reserve Bank of New Zealand; and - c. disclosed in accordance with Schedule 11 of the Order.

-A review is limited primarily to enquiries of Bank and Banking Group personnel and analytical review procedures applied to the financial data, and thus provides less assurance than an audit.
+A review is limited primarily to enquiries of the Banking Group personnel and analytical review procedures applied to the financial data, and thus provides less assurance than an audit.
 We have not performed an audit in respect of the Capital Adequacy disclosures, and accordingly, we do not express an audit opinion on these disclosures.